RefBari/BlackHoles.jl/docs/src/guide/schwarzschild-metric.md

 In other words, this module will provide a step-by-step guide to creating a function that has the following input and output:

-!!! note "An optional title"
+!!! note "Generate Schwarzschild Gravitational Waves Function"
     The `Generate_Schwarzschild_GWs()` function will operate as follows:
     - Goal: Generate training data for conservative dynamics of binary black hole system that will be fed to Neural ODE
     - Input: Mass Ratio $q=m_2/m_1$ & Initial Conditions $\dot{x}(0)$